mounirlabaied/Azure-Pattern-As-Services/README.md

 # Azure-Pattern-As-Services
 Web service to deploy using azure api magenement architecture pattern in a secure way

-## Azure Function to manage Storage Account SAS Key history and rotation
+## Azure Function

-## Azure Security Alert for deploying alert on subscription creation
+## Azure Security Alert
+Send Subscription ID and get an ARM template ready to use depending of your service

+## Arm Template generator
+Template with minimum variable

+## Azure Ressources Randomizer

+Generate Storage Account Name
+Check if exist